Published On: Apr 02 2013 06:57:21 PM EDTUpdated On: Apr 04 2015 02:00:00 AM EDT

 1928: Actor Estelle Harris, best known for her role as Estelle Costanza on the sitcom "Seinfeld" and as the voice of Mrs. Potato Head in the "Toy Story" movie franchise, is born in New York City.

-1928: Author and poet Maya Angelou, best known for her series of autobiographies, including "I Know Why the Caged Bird Sings," and poems such as "On the Pulse of Morning" and "A Brave and Startling Truth," is born Marguerite Ann Johnson in St. Louis, Mo.
-She's also been a singer, a journalist, an actor, a producer and was active in the Civil Rights movement, working with both Martin Luther King and Malcolm X. In 1993, Angelou recited "On the Pulse of Morning" at President Bill Clinton's inauguration, the first poet to make an inaugural recitation since Robert Frost at John F. Kennedy's inauguration in 1961.
+1928: Author and poet Maya Angelou, best known for her series of autobiographies, including "I Know Why the Caged Bird Sings," and poems such as "On the Pulse of Morning" and "A Brave and Startling Truth," is born Marguerite Ann Johnson in St. Louis, Missouri.
+She had also been a singer, a journalist, an actor and a producer and was active in the Civil Rights movement, working with both Martin Luther King and Malcolm X. In 1993, Angelou recited "On the Pulse of Morning" at President Bill Clinton's inauguration, the first poet to make an inaugural recitation since Robert Frost at John F. Kennedy's inauguration in 1961.
+She died at the age of 86 on May 28, 2014.

 1905: In India, an earthquake hits the Kangra valley, killing 20,000 and destroying most buildings in the towns of Kangra, Mcleodganj and Dharamshala.